Nonparametric Instrumental Variable Analysis Without Structural Equations: Debiased Inference on Functionals of Inverse Problems with No Solutions: Introduction

-To allow sufficient generality so as to also cover such related problems as proximal causal inference \citep{miao2018identifying, deaner2018proxy, cui2024semiparametric,kallus2021causal}, we generalize $r_P$ to be the (unknown) Riesz representer of some continuous linear functional $\Gcal\to\RR:g\mapsto\E_P[\tilde m(W;g)]$, where $\tilde m$ is a known function.
+where $\tilde m$ is a known function.
 For example, for the IV setting, we set $\tilde m(W;g)=Yg(Z)$.
 Similarly, we also let $a_P$ be unknown, and only require that it is the (unknown) Riesz representer of some continuous linear functional $\Hcal\to\RR:h\mapsto\E_P[m(W;h)]$, where $m$ is a known function.
 We refer the reader to Examples 2 and 3 in \citet{bennett2025inference} for instantiation in proximal causal inference and missing-not-at-random data.